fabiancannaheim/greenexam/README.md

 Some functionalities naturally fit together and toggling them as a group might yield better resource management.

-**Read-heavy Operations:** Features like dashboard Updates, real-time Notifications, leaderboard/statistics are read-heavy and could be toggled together.
+**Read-heavy Operations**<br>Features like dashboard Updates, real-time Notifications, leaderboard/statistics are read-heavy and could be toggled together.

-**Write-heavy Operations:** Features like version control, file operations, and chat support are more write-heavy and could be grouped together.
+**Write-heavy Operations**<br>Features like version control, file operations, and chat support are more write-heavy and could be grouped together.

-**Compute-heavy Operations:** Real-time Compilation, auto-completion, code analysis are more CPU-intensive and could be toggled as a group.
+**Compute-heavy Operations**<br>Real-time Compilation, auto-completion, code analysis are more CPU-intensive and could be toggled as a group.

 ### Concurrency